-For example: table salt (sodium chloride, NaCl) that dissociates or turns into ions, when dissolved in water.
-A non-electrolyte substance does not conduct electric current when dissolved in water.
+For example table salt (sodium chloride, NaCl) dissociates or turns into ions, when dissolved in water.
+A non-electrolyte substance does not conduct an electric current when dissolved in water.

 While sugar (like glucose) does not dissociate into ions when dissolved in water.
 A current is thus generated when a charge is in motion.
 Traditionally, electricity is generated by the movement of electrons.
 The same principle applies here, but instead of having electrons in motion, it is the ions of a solution.

 An electrolyte solution is an ion-containing solution.
 It conducts current and is electrically neutral.

 An aqueous electrolyte solution is obtained by dissolving a substance called a solute in water; an organic electrolyte solution is a conductive solution that contains carbonaceous molecules and different minerals.

 Why Do Athletes Drink Electrolytes?

 The important electrolytes for athletes are sodium, magnesium, calcium, and potassium.
 Electrolytes are helpful to athletes in a few ways like hydration, muscle contraction, and blood pressure.

 That is the reason why sports drinks like Gatorade always contain electrolytes to replenish water lost in sweat and also help with fluid intake.